jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 ```

 ### -Identity
-Specifies the Active Directory service account object to search for using one fo the following formats:
+Specifies the Active Directory service account object to search for using one of the following formats:

 + `DistinguishedName`